Indiana couple gets no prison time for caging teenage girl

+Alan Friz, left, and Aimee Fritz are seen in 2017 photos provided by the Dubois County, Ind.
+Jail.
+Alan and Aimee Friz, an Indiana couple accused of locking a teenage girl in a cage and denying her food, water ... more

 ENGLISH, Ind.
-(AP) — An Indiana couple will serve no prison time after pleading guilty to allegations that they locked a teenage girl in a cage and denied her food, water and clean facilities.
+(AP) — An Indiana couple accused of locking a teenage girl in a cage and denying her food, water and clean facilities won't serve any prison time.

 Alan and Aimee Friz pleaded guilty Friday to neglect of a dependent in Crawford Circuit Court in exchange for two years of probation and the dismissal of their criminal confinement charges, WXIN-TV reported.
 Several charges of sexual misconduct with a minor levied against 57-year-old Alan Friz were also dismissed.